Customer Support Excellence Director - Sameer Samudra

 “It’s a cultural change here.
 We’re supporting the objective of being a $30 billion company and that excites me about where we’re going.
 My job is about people and making their lives better.
 It is about global teams and utilizing tools like Six Sigma, Leadership and Diversity at work.”

 After the Six Sigma meeting, Sameer moves to another building on Cummins Corporate campus to attend a WebEx online training with other Customer Support Excellence leaders from around the world on how to successfully lead a global team and customer success.
-Leadership is critical for the success of the company and Cummins business leaders are trained on how to motivate teams to have a customer-centric mindset.
+Leadership is critical to the success of the company and Cummins business leaders are trained on how to motivate teams to have a customer-centric mindset.
 Sameer says that at the end of the day, machines don’t do the work; people do the work.
 Training is important to keep employees focused on their performance.

 Late in the afternoon, Sameer returns to his desk for a global conference call in his role of LGBT Pride Affinity Group